AMReX-Combustion/PelePhysics/README.md

 ## CEPTR

 This `PelePhysics` repository contains the CEPTR source code generation tool in order to support the inclusion of chemical models specified in the Cantera yaml format.
 CETPR derives from FUEGO, which was originally created by Michael Aivazis at CalTech, and donated to CCSE in 2001.
 Originally, FUEGO was part of a larger Python-based set of workflow tools Michael developed for managing and publishing simulation-based studies.
 FUEGO itself was developed as a drop-in replacement for the CHEMKIN library, and provided "hand-coded" replacement routines for evaluation of EOS thermodynamic functions that are considerably more efficient than their CHEMKIN counterparts.
 Since 2001, CCSE has continued to modify FUEGO independently for its own use so that the current version here bears little resemblance to Michael's original code, or its intentions.
 CEPTR has adapted FUEGO code to use the Cantera yaml format and is now the preferred way of generating mechanism files.
+If using CEPTR, please cite the above `Hassanaly2024` journal article.

 Typically, Cantera *mechanisms* (combustion models) are transmitted via a set of yaml files, which provide data for
 * *Species* - definition of chemical species, as composed by fundamental elements